 - The reason for the delay.
 Is it your or your attorney’s job to point out to the court that there is no good reason why you were not notified for such a long period of time?
 If there is no legitimate justification for the delay, the court can find prejudice and dismiss your case.
 Then the Serna Motion will be satisfied and DUI charges dismissed.

 - Why do we have a guarantee of the right to a speedy trial?
 Because time passage robs the defendant of a better opportunity to present a defense.

 - When should the Serna Motion be argued?
 As soon as possible.
 Los Angeles Criminal Attorneys at this office file Serna Motions at arraignment.

 In conclusion, when police do nothing to find a defendant after a bench warrant is issued, the defendant can ask for a dismissal based on a speedy trial rights violation.
 Many police agencies notify defendants that bench warrants are issued for their arrest.

-DUI lawyer Los Angeles can help you fight your case and get a dismissal of your criminal case based on Serna motion violation.
-If the People fail to produce evidence of an attempt to serve you and you show prejudice by the delay in prosecution, the chance of granting a motion to dismiss are very high.
-Call our office (818) 921 7744 to schedule a free consultation to discuss how we can help you win your criminal case.
+A DUI lawyer Los Angeles can help you fight your case and get a dismissal of your criminal case based on a Serna Motion violation.
+If the prosecutors can’t produce evidence of an attempt to serve you and you show prejudice by the delay in prosecution, the chance of granting a motion to dismiss is very high.
+Call our office at (818) 921 7744 to schedule a free consultation to discuss how we can help you win your criminal case.
 We are ready to help you with your Criminal or DUI case.